 No matter how much you think you know, you’ll never know enough.
 Learn as much as you can about digital marketing, and continue to learn more as your business grows.
 One of the most common traits of the most successful people is that they never stop learning.
 From the very beginning, you should invest your time and money in learning as much as you can.

-It’s essential that you have a strong understanding of the industry before trying to sell your service—you are selling your services as an expert, so any prospective client has to believe that you are the expert you claim to be.
+It’s essential that you have a strong understanding of the industry before trying to sell your service—you are selling your services as an expert, so any prospective client has to believe that you are the expert you claim to be, otherwise, why would they buy from you?

-You’ll need to have to have a solid understanding of the most basic services you’d be offering—including running email marketing campaigns, what SEO and PPC is, what design and development is, how to create online funnels, how to find clients, outsourcing, pricing, and selling your services.
+You’ll need to have a solid understanding of the most basic services you’d be offering—including running email marketing campaigns, what SEO and PPC are, what design and development are, how to create online funnels, how to find clients, outsourcing, pricing, and selling your services.

 To make sure I’m always on top of the latest developments in the most essential areas of digital marketing, I use a process called SWEPS.
 These are the major parts of digital marketing that you have to understand in order to run a successful digital marketing agency: